-In oncology, IL-21 has historically demonstrated promising signs of efficacy in early clinical studies, but was hindered by toxicities and pleiotropic effects, such as suppression of antigen presentation, which could dampen overall anti-tumor efficacy.
-Similar to the concept behind AB248, our cis-targeted IL-2, we hypothesized that focusing the activity of IL-21 to only the immune cell type primarily responsible for anti-tumor efficacy, while avoiding activation of other cells, would maximize the efficacy potential of IL-21 and reduce toxicity.We have developed a cis-targeted IL-21 activating cytokine that selectively targets CD8+ T cells, the immune cell type driving anti-tumor response.
-The IL-21 activating cytokine promotes cytotoxicity, memory cell differentiation, survival and reinvigoration of CD8+ T cells, all of which support anti-tumor activity.
+In oncology, IL-21 has historically demonstrated promising signs of efficacy in early clinical studies, but toxicities and pleiotropic effects remain a challenge, including suppression of antigen presentation by myeloid cells, which could dampen overall anti-tumor efficacy.
+Similar to the concept behind AB248, our cis-targeted IL-2, we hypothesized that focusing the activity of IL-21 to only the immune cell type primarily responsible for anti-tumor efficacy, while avoiding activation of other cells, would maximize the efficacy potential of IL-21 and reduce toxicity.
+We have developed a cis-targeted IL-21 that selectively targets CD8+ T cells, the immune cell type driving anti-tumor response.
+IL-21 promotes cytotoxicity, memory cell differentiation, survival, and reinvigoration of CD8+ T cells, all of which support anti-tumor activity, in contrast to IL-2, which predominantly supports CD8+ T cell expansion.

 AB821 is >1000x selective for CD8+ T Cells